RoryCSCI120/PublicTransit/README.md

 Spatial Data was processed in QGIS.
 All layers were reprojected to NAD 83 Massachusetts stateplane, and clipped to the study area region.

 Reliability data were preprocessed using R 4.3.2.
 Reliability metrics were averaged for each bus and rapid transit route across the lifespan of the data.
-Data for the silver line was listed as 'bus' in the reliability metrics, but 'rapid transit' in the subway stops dataset, so it was seperated out.

 #### Table normalization
 The Bus data did not require any normalization.
 From Massgis/MassDOT, there was one table containing bus stop IDs and the point location, and one table containing the IDs and each bus stop, where each unique combination of ID and bus stop was on itʻs own row.
 This was compliant with 1NF, as all of the values were atomic.
 In addition, they were all of the same type, and order did not matter.

-The rail and silver line stops data did have to be normalized.
-The rail and silver line data were part of the same table, where they had to be seperated out.
+The rail stops data did have to be normalized.
+The rail data were part of the same table, where they had to be seperated out.
 This shapefile listed station ID, station location, and the lines that serviced the station.
-There were multiple instances were multiple lines serviced the same station, so the data was normalized by creating a seperate table (rail_events and silver_events) to store station IDs and routes.
+There were multiple instances were multiple lines serviced the same station, so the data was normalized by creating a seperate table (rail_events) to store station IDs and routes.
 They were normalized, so each place where a route name was repeated it was instead on itʻs own row.
 Because both route name and station ID repeated, a new event ID table had to be created.

 #### Instructions for use

-To load in the data to postgres, the following sql scripts must be run in postgres: bus_points.sql, rail_points.sql, silver_points.sql, demographics.sql, and read_csv.sql.
+To load in the data to postgres, the following sql scripts must be run in postgres: bus_points.sql, rail_points.sql, demographics.sql, and read_csv.sql.
 These files are contained within the sql folder.
 Note: read_csv.sql must be run in command line psql, as PGAdmin does not support the \copy command